testit-tms/api-client-java/docs/ParametersApi.md

 Check existence parameter key in system

-&lt;br&gt;Use case  &lt;br&gt;User sets name of parameter key  &lt;br&gt;User runs method execution  &lt;br&gt;System search parameter key  &lt;br&gt;System returns the flag for the existence of the parameter key in the system
+ Use case   User sets name of parameter key   User runs method execution   System search parameter key   System returns the flag for the existence of the parameter key in the system

 ### Example
 ```java